 - In Forgetting Sarah Marshall rock star Aldous Snow receives a demo cd from a waiter.
 The next time they meet:

 Aldous: Oh, I was gonna listen to your CD, but then I just went on living my life.

-- In The Simpsons, Homer tries to convince someone to direct/act in a film he's written, which involves "a killer mutant robot driving instructor who travels back in time for some reason", and whose best friend is a talking pie.
+- Homer tries to convince someone to direct/act in a film he's written, which involves "a killer mutant robot driving instructor who travels back in time for some reason", and whose best friend is a talking pie.

 - A later episode had Homer trying to convince Mel Gibson to be in a "more violent version of Mr. Smith Goes to Washington".
 He then tried to get Mel to star in movies that were already made including asking "Have they made a movie about Indiana Jones yet?" causing Mel to leave in disgust.